The H2 Wiki

 – Tom Ellis, June 2026

 The Haskell ecosystem contains several examples of “reader-like” operations that run in IO rather than in a specific “reader-like” monad.
-Such operations necessarily have fragile behaviour when performed in a forked thread, because Haskell does not yet have suitable primitives with which to implement such operations robustly.
-(For more information see Haskell’s missing mutable reference type).
+They necessarily have fragile behaviour when performed in a forked thread, because Haskell does not yet have suitable primitives with which to implement such operations robustly.
+(For more information see Haskell’s missing mutable reference type.)
 This article catalogues some examples.

 Reader-like operations in IO